elmuerte/twinsenbot/README.md

 TwinsenBot
 ==========

 Twitter bot posting lines from the LBA games.
+The quotes are retrieved from the Magicball Network: http://www.magicball.net/gamequotes

+The bot in action: https://twitter.com/twinsen_txt

 This bot is inspired by the WAD BOT by JP LeBreton: https://bitbucket.org/JPLeBreton/wadbot